nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

       start
 ```

-This should show you a table with the node start up configuration.
+This should show you a table with the node startup configuration.

 After a while, the Node will try to join the market and wait for jobs, which will be visible in the console.